 Maternity Services - The maternity program is well known among families in the region.
-During 2023, 2,148 babies were born at VPH.
-Should a need arise, a physician is available 24/7 to handle patient emergencies.
+During 2024, over 1,800 babies were born at VPH.
+Should a need arise, a physician and midwife are available 24/7 to handle patient emergencies.
 The hospital's outpatient Perinatal Center serves women with high-risk pregnancies and offers "non-stress" ultrasounds, fetal echocardiogram services as well as high-risk infant follow up services.
 In addition, VPH offers maternity classes to the community at no cost.

 Surgery Services - The hospital provides a broad range of surgical services representing a wide range of specialty areas.
-In CY23, 7,421 surgeries were performed.
+In CY24, close to 7,800 surgeries were performed.
 Physicians and surgical staff have the tools and advanced technology needed to perform a full range of surgical procedures and to deliver the highest quality of care.
 Many procedures involve minimally invasive techniques, which can minimize pain and speed recovery time.